rasouza/sami-test/architecture/README.md

 ### Product vision
+Why would we go microservices approach after all?
 Talking about Agile, breaking our monolith down into microservices and separating into several squads would let us optimize delivery value in several ways.
 For example, let's say we separate into 4 squads and assign them each component:
 * Doctor squad works on `Doctor` component
 * Appointment squad works on `Appointment` component
 * Patient squad works on `Patient` component